aq1018/mongoid_taggable_with_context/README.md

   field :title
   field :content

-  taggable :separator => ','    # tags will be delineated by comma instead of space end
+  taggable separator: ','  # tags will be delineated by comma instead of space end
 ```